RyanDsilva/nn-from-scratch/README.md

 > Uses Python 3.7.4

-#### This repository has detailed math equations and graphs for every feature implemented that can be used to serve as basis for greater, in-depth understanding of Neural Networks
+#### This repository has detailed math equations and graphs for every feature implemented that can be used to serve as basis for greater, in-depth understanding of Neural Networks.
+Basic understanding of Linear Algebra, Matrix Operations and Calculus is assumed.

 ## Contents 📑